Am0rphous/Awesome/Reverse Engineering/Assembly.md

 - Opcode and mnemonics.

 ### Commonly used instructions
-- <operation> <list of arguments>
 ````
+<operation> <list of arguments>
-mov <source>, <destination> - Move data from source to destination
+mov <source>, <destination>     Move data from source to destination
-push <source> - Push source onto stack
+push <source>                   Push source onto stack
-pop <destination> - Pop top of stack into destination
+pop <destination>               Pop top of stack into destination
-add <source>, <destination> - Add source to destination
+add <source>, <destination>     Add source to destination
-jmp <location> - Jump to location
+jmp <location>                  Jump to location
-je/jz <location> - Jump if equal/zero
+je/jz <location>                Jump if equal/zero
-jne/jnz <location> - Jump if not equal/nonzero
+jne/jnz <location>              Jump if not equal/nonzero
-ret - Pop return address from stack and jump to there
+ret                             Pop return address from stack and jump to there
 ````

+## Assemblers
+- [NASM, the Netwide Assembler](https://github.com/netwide-assembler/nasm) - A cross-platform x86 assembler with an Intel-like syntax.